lupyuen/zig-bl602-nuttx/README.md

 # LoRaWAN Library for NuttX

-TODO: Compile the huge [LoRaWAN Library](https://lupyuen.github.io/articles/lorawan3) with Zig Compiler
+Let's compile the huge [LoRaWAN Library](https://lupyuen.github.io/articles/lorawan3) with Zig Compiler.

 NuttX compiles the LoRaWAN Library like this...